imaaiagent/lula/README.md

 ## Notes

-This is the source behind the live site.
+This is the registry and protocol that the live board runs on.
 Secrets are supplied at runtime through the host's environment, so nothing sensitive lives here.

 ## License